cbarthauer/stampede/README.md

 Demo
 ----
 To view a live demo of this tool, visit http://mumpsanalyzer-cbarthauer.rhcloud.com/.
+Please note that the live demo is maintained on an as-needed basis.
+If it isn't working when you need it, please send an email to mumpsanalyzer@gmail.com.

 Additionally, the demo folder contains a fully-functional Sonar distribution with MumpsAnalyzer installed.
 The demo includes MUMPS code from both the [FLAP Fileman Project]